Do I have to pay a deposit?

 Can friends come and visit?

-Yes, for a few days but it's best to let your flatmates know if you've got people visiting.
+Yes but it's best to let your flatmates know if you've got people visiting.
 We don't, however, allow residents' boyfriends or girlfriends to stay for long periods of time.
 The odd weekend is OK, but we draw the line when it comes to visitors taking the flat over, using it as their own and living there.

 Please remember, you are responsible for your guests and their behaviour.